 Charlotte is America’s second largest financial and banking center, second only to New York City and home to Bank of America, Wells Fargo & Company and a number of other key institutions.
 The city is also home to the University of North Carolina at Charlotte (UNCC) and a number of other higher education institutions and boasts a rich culture.
+The growth of the city along with educational and job opportunities available is encouraging many people to start moving to Charlotte.

 Moving to Charlotte